What will I learn?

 - Build your unique professional brand

-- Show off your new skills and connect with employers at Demo Day
+- Show off your new skills and connect with employers at the Student Showcase

 - Get connected to the tech community through hosted meetups and community events

 It is free to apply.
 If you're accepted, the deposit is $100 to save your seat and unlock the bootcamp pre-work we call Unit 1.

 Taking a 12-week programming bootcamp is a significant investment of both time and money.
 To help ease the financial burden, we’ve made early registration discounts multiple financing options available for our students.Learn About Financing